FREE SHIPPING for orders over €50 in Slovenia and €150 in the EU

 Khither, H., Sobhi, W., Khenchouche, A., Mosbah, A. and Benboubetra, M. In-vitro Antioxidant Effect of Thymoquinone.
 Annual Research & Review in Biology 2018, 25(5), pp. 1-9. doi: 10.9734/ARRB/2018/40165

-In the article, the authors investigate the in-vitro antioxidant effect of thymoquinone, which is the main bioactive compound in black cumin seeds (Nigella sativa).
-Thymoquinone is known for its potential therapeutic properties, including its antioxidant activity, which helps protect cells from oxidative stress associated with various diseases such as cancer, heart disease, and diabetes.
-In the study, the authors used various methods to evaluate the antioxidant activity of thymoquinone, including the DPPH (2,2-diphenyl-1-picrylhydrazyl) test and other methods to measure the ability to prevent oxidation.
+In this article, the authors investigate the in vitro antioxidant activity of thymoquinone, the main bioactive compound in black cumin seeds (Nigella sativa).
+Thymoquinone is known for its potential therapeutic properties, including antioxidant activity that helps protect cells from oxidative stress, which is associated with various diseases such as cancer, heart disease, and diabetes.
+In the study, the authors used various methods to assess the antioxidant activity of thymoquinone, including the DPPH (2,2-diphenyl-1-picrylhydrazyl) assay and other methods to measure the ability to prevent oxidation.
 The results showed that thymoquinone effectively reduces oxidative stress and may represent a potential natural therapeutic agent to protect against the harmful effects of free radicals.
-The article confirms that thymoquinone with antioxidant properties offers promising possibilities for use in medicine.
+The article confirms that thymoquinone, with its antioxidant properties, offers promising possibilities for use in medicine.

 2. Source: